 Inventory errors are a tax on everything else.
 An incorrect quantity on the shelf causes stockouts that break promises to customers.
 An untracked damaged unit ships to a customer and becomes a return.
 A miscategorized SKU gets picked from the wrong location and delays the order.

 The fix is cycle counting, not annual physical inventories.
-Cycle counting divides the catalog into small daily or weekly count cycles, typically focused on A-velocity SKUs (counted more often) and C-velocity SKUs (counted less).
+We divide the catalog into small daily or weekly count cycles, typically focused on A-velocity SKUs (counted more often) and C-velocity SKUs (counted less).
 Industry benchmarks target 99.5% inventory accuracy at the SKU level.
 Operations without a cycle count program routinely run at 92% to 96% accuracy, which sounds high but translates into thousands of annual errors in a mid-sized catalog.

 Inventory accuracy improvements almost always require better processes, not better software.
+We rarely need to touch the WMS to fix this.
 Most warehouse management systems already support cycle counting out of the box.

 Lever 08